 Advantages of Online Instruction

-The main advantage here is the ability to stay at home and progress at your own pace.
+The main advantage here is the ability to stay at home and move at your own pace.

-If you’ve ever taken private lessons in person before, you probably know the feeling of heading to your weekly lesson unprepared, nervous, and without having practiced all too well.
-You are afraid of disappointing your teacher and run the risk of having them yell at you or drop you as a student all together.
+If you’ve ever taken private lessons in person before, you probably know the feeling of heading to your weekly lesson unprepared, nervous, and without having practiced at all.
+You are afraid of disappointing your teacher and run the risk of having them dropping you as a student all together.

 With online lessons, this feeling is completely eliminated.
 You gain the ability to learn as fast or as slow as you wish.
 Not only that, but you get the luxury of learning right from your home where you most likely will feel the most comfortable.